Duke vs. Baylor Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Duke vs. Baylor Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's game between the No. 21 Duke Blue Devils (7-3) and No. 10 Baylor Bears (9-1) at Madison Square Garden should be a close matchup, as our computer prediction projects a final score of 77-75, with Duke coming out on top.
+Wednesday's contest features the No. 21 Duke Blue Devils (7-3) and the No. 10 Baylor Bears (9-1) facing off at Madison Square Garden in what is expected to be a close matchup, with a projected 78-75 win for Duke according to our computer prediction.
 Tipoff is at 7:00 PM ET on December 20.

+Based on our computer prediction, Baylor is a good bet to cover the point spread, which is currently listed at 3.5.
+The two teams are projected to go under the 153.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!